-In 2015, BPCA continued its ongoing focus on increasing communication with local elected officials, community and civic groups, as well as with Battery Park City residents.
+In Fiscal Year 2016, BPCA continued its ongoing focus on increasing communication with local elected officials, community and civic groups, as well as with Battery Park City residents.
 Numerous presentations and updates were offered at civic meetings and Manhattan Community Board 1 meetings and BPCA continued to host regular meetings with residential building managers.
-Additionally, BPCA planned a new outreach by announcing that it would host quarterly Open Community Meetings beginning in fiscal year 2016 in order to provide updates on Battery Park City initiatives and welcome feedback from the public.
+Additionally, BPCA increased outreach effort by announcing that it would host quarterly Open Community Meetings beginning in Fiscal Year 2016 to provide updates on Battery Park City initiatives and welcome feedback from the public.
+Additionally, as part of its commitment to transparency and to further build its relationship with the community, BPCA established a public comment session at its board meetings.

-BPCA Launched the Battery Park City Authority Connect, a monthly email newsletter for residents, employees and friends of Battery Park City.
+BPCA continued the Battery Park City Authority Connect, a monthly email newsletter for residents, employees and friends of Battery Park City.
 Connect features upcoming events throughout the neighborhood, including those managed by Battery Park City Parks as well numerous permitted events, and those hosted by other neighborhood organizations such as Poets House, the Museum of Jewish Heritage: A Living Memorial to the Holocaust, the Battery Park City Library, the Skyscraper Museum and Brookfield Place.